Care Sheet: Terrestrial Isopods (slaters, pillbugs and woodlice)

 Decor: Bark or cardboard for hides.
 A small layer of leaf litter on the surface.
 Isopods will eat these over time.

 Maintenance: Generally no cleaning needs to be done, except for the removal of uneaten moldy food.
-If much of the substrate has been composted into a fine dirt mix, half of the substrate may be replaced with fresh new substrate.
-The old substrate is perfect for vivariums and gardening.
+If much of the substrate has been composted into a fine mix of frass (isopod poop), it is time to replace at least 50% of the substrate with new materials.
+Replace bark and leaf litter as it is slowly eaten away.

-Tank Mates: Isopods are very peaceful and are able to be used in bio-active vivariums alongside millipedes and springtails.
+Tank Mates: Isopods are mostly peaceful and are able to be used in bio-active vivariums alongside millipedes and springtails.
 They may be predated on by reptiles, amphibians and predatory arthropods; ensure that you have a back up colony separate from these animals to avoid losing all your isopods.
+Avoid placing larger or voracious species of isopods with animals that may be vulnerable while molting on the ground, such as tarantulas and scorpions.
+Larger isopods should not be placed with vulnerable invertebrates such as young spiders and scorpions.

 Feed about twice a week or more as your colony grows.
 Isopods don't eat a large amount and have plenty of extra plant material to feed on within the substrate.